mickvav/dispersion_estimate/README.txt

 Conclusion:

 Probability that the observed results are caused by random reasons under 0-hypothesis is ~15%.
-Under 1-hypothesis - 42%.
+Under 1-hypothesis ~42%.

+Author withdraws from the discussion on if the above numbers are sufficient to guide any regulatory decisions.

+Possible biases:

+Author did not test quality of python random module, nor did he tested any other sources of random numbers.
+Readers are welcome to contribute patches.
+Code is distributed under the terms of GPLv3 liecense, as published by Free Software Foundation.